- Lincolnwood, IL

 A change was imperative.

-An engaged workforce and a positive company culture with open communication is where their success begins.
-Trim-Tex has been diligently investing in improving their workforce to consistently embrace their lean commitment.
-With a long-standing relationship with IMEC, it made sense to engage the experts in order to move further on their lean journey – to adopt a lean mindset.
+Understanding that an engaged workforce and a positive company culture with open communication where issues can be voiced and addressed is where their success begins, Trim-Tex has been diligently investing in improving their workforce.
+With a long-standing relationship with IMEC, it made sense to engage the experts in order to move further on their lean journey – to adapt a lean mindset.

 The transformation began with an Employee Engagement Survey, which revealed their biggest opportunities for improvement — they needed to upgrade their leadership and supervisory training in order to cultivate an open, positive work environment.
 They then completed the Building a Competitive Workforce of the Future training, partially funded by Chicago Workforce Funder Alliance.
 This training focused on educating leaders and bringing them to a better place to lead the company into the culture Trim-Tex was aiming for.